THE NUTCRACKER

 CAST PARTY

 Pizza, refreshments, ice cream, and dance party in the Performing Arts Center Commons!
 Friends and family are welcome to join.
 The cost of this party is included in your participation fee this year.
 Each additional guest you bring will be at the cost of $5 per person.
-Please fill out the Cast Party form located in the Nutcracker Informational Packet for additional guests.
+Please fill out the Cast Party form located in the Nutcracker Informational Packet and hand it in at the front desk.

 VIDEOS